JINSCOP/ngx-app-frame/docs/articles/auth-guard.md

 - `/auth/*` - authentication area (login/register/etc) available for non-authenticated users

 Angular provides a simple way to protect your routes called [Router Guard](https://angular.io/guide/router#guard-the-admin-feature).
-Here's how we combine it with oliveui Auth to protect `/pages/*` from anonymous users:
+Here's how we combine it with ngx-app-frame Auth to protect `/pages/*` from anonymous users:
 <hr>

 ## Create a guard